Greta Thunberg: UN Climate Action Summit

-Together, the group announced they had made an official complaint against five nations that are not on track to meet the emission reduction targets they committed to in their Paris Agreement pledges: Argentina, Brazil, France, Germany, and Turkey.
-The complaint challenges these countries under the Third Optional Protocol to the Convention on the Rights of the Child.
-The Protocol is a quasi-judicial mechanism which allows children or their representatives, who believe their rights have been violated, to bring a complaint before the relevant 'treaty body', the Committee on the Rights of the Child.
-If the complaint is successful, the countries will be asked to respond, but any suggestions are not legally binding.
+Together, the group announced they had made an official complaint against five nations that were not on track to meet the emission reduction targets they committed to in their Paris Agreement pledges: Argentina, Brazil, France, Germany, and Turkey.
+The complaint challenged these countries under the Third Optional Protocol to the Convention on the Rights of the Child.
+The Protocol is a quasi-judicial mechanism that allows children or their representatives, who believe their rights have been violated, to bring a complaint before the relevant "treaty body", the Committee on the Rights of the Child.
+If the complaint succeeds, the countries will be asked to respond, but any suggestions are not legally binding.